+SECTION 14.
 Pursuant to Section 65402 of the Government Code, Restriction on the Acquisition and Disposal of Real Property, the City shall not lease any real property until the location, purpose and extent of such disposition has been submitted to and reported upon by the Planning Commission as to the conformity of the lease with the adopted General Plan or part thereof.
-The project, as amended, and the approved lease agreement for TyCom's use of the City owned property, are in conformance with the goals of the General Plan that call for:
+The Planning Commission has determined that the City find that the project, as amended, and the approved easement agreement for the Applicant's use of the City owned property, are in conformance with the goals of the General Plan that call for:

-• The protection of public recreation areas, in that compensation, via the lease agreement, will be provided to the City to offset the temporary loss of the use of the beach and will used to enhance access to and improvements for the beach.
+- The protection of public recreation areas, in that compensation, via the lease agreement, will be provided to the City to offset the temporary loss of the use of the beach and will used to enhance access to and improvements for the beach.
 Using the HDD approach will not diminish the amount of public open space and natural resources available to the City.
-With full mitigation and the recommended conditions
+With full mitigation and the recommended conditions of approval, he project is considered consistent with the Open Element of the City's General Plan. - The Land Use Element seeks to minimize conflicts between nonresidential land uses and residential properties, in that the Land Use Element does allow appropriate private interests to lease public facilities and properties.
+The fiber optic cables will be buried below the beach and marine waters using the HDD approach, and buried in the street or greenbelt and therefore, will not create any adverse aesthetic or land use impacts, and following installation, will not create any noise, light, vibration or smell. - The prohibition of commercial development in open space areas that would adversely affect public use and the natural environmental benefits, in that this fiber optic cable project is underground and also considered a public facility, public utility/structure, are underground and a public corridor under the FCC and not a commercial development.

-- of approval, the project is considered consistent with the Open Element of the City's General Plan. - The Land Use Element seeks to minimize conflicts between nonresidential land uses and residential properties, in that the Land Use Element does allow appropriate private interests to lease public facilities and properties.
-The fiber optic cables will be buried below the beach and marine waters using the HDD approach, and buried in the street or greenbelt and therefore, will not create any adverse aesthetic or land use impacts, and following installation, will not create any noise, light, vibration or smell. - The prohibition of commercial development in open space areas that would adversely affect public use and the natural environmental benefits, in that this fiber optic cable project is considered a public facility, public utility/structure and a public corridor under the FCC and not a commercial development. - Preserving and enhancing the environment and the natural resources, including the ocean and City beaches, in that The fiber optic cables will be buried below the beach and marine waters using the HDD approach, and buried in the street or greenbelt, therefore the presence of these fiber optic cables will not be in conflict with the goals of the General Plan and Zoning Ordinance relating to preserving open space or protecting the beach and ocean as a natural resource. - Reducing and minimizing the various sources of noise, in that the City has restricted the hours of construction to 8 a.m. to sunset, Monday through Friday for construction on the beach and imposed conditions to implement operational constraints such as construction of a sound barrier around the staging area, enclosing the diesel engines and using state of the art mufflers on the equipment. - Minimizing the intrusion of traffic and parking into the residential areas, in that a traffic and parking control plan is required from TyCom to be reviewed and approved by the City prior to construction.
+- Preserving and enhancing the environment and the natural resources, including the ocean and City beaches, in that the fiber optic cables will be buried below the beach and marine waters using the HDD approach, and buried in the street or greenbelt, therefore the presence of these fiber optic cables will not be in conflict with the goals of the General Plan and Zoning Ordinance relating to preserving open space or protecting the beach and ocean as a natural resource. - Reducing and minimizing the various sources of noise, in that the City has restricted the hours of construction to 7 a.m. to 8 p.m., Monday through Friday for construction and imposed conditions to implement operational constraints such as construction of a sound barrier around the staging area, enclosing the diesel engines and using state of the art mufflers on the equipment. - Minimizing the intrusion of traffic and parking into the residential areas, in that traffic and parking control plan is required from the Applicant to be reviewed and approved by the City prior to construction.
 The traffic and parking control plan includes ensuring emergency access is maintained, that residents and businesses are to be provided advance notification of construction or parking that may be temporarily displaced, requirements for off-site staging areas of equipment, and hours of work in the rights of way to be approved by the City. - Maintaining bike paths and pedestrian ways, in that all bike and pedestrian ways will be maintained during construction and any temporary detours required are safe and convenient.